Bush v. Vera: Opinion of the Court

-The court pointed out that, if the minority population is not sufficiently compact to draw a compact district, there is no violation of § 2; if the minority population is sufficiently compact to draw a compact district, nothing in § 2 requires the creation of a race-based district that is far from compact.

-A § 2 district that is reasonably compact and regular, taking into account traditional districting principles such as maintaining communities of interest and traditional boundaries, may pass strict scrutiny without having to defeat rival compact districts designed by plaintiffs' experts in endless "beauty contests."
+Having concluded that strict scrutiny applied, the Court considered whether the districts were narrowly tailored to comply with the Voting Rights Act.
+Although compliance with the Voting Rights Act is assumed to be a compelling interest, a state must have a "strong basis in evidence" for concluding that a majority-minority district is reasonably necessary to comply with Section 2, and the district must "substantially address" the potential violation.
+States have some leeway when drawing districts to avoid being trapped between the "competing hazards of liability" under the Voting Rights Act and constitutional challenges.
+Therefore, a § 2 district that is reasonably compact and regular, taking into account traditional districting principles such as maintaining communities of interest and traditional boundaries, may pass strict scrutiny without having to defeat rival compact districts designed by plaintiffs' experts in endless "beauty contests.".
+In this case the Supreme Court held that the state's departure from traditional redistricting principles was not required for § 2 compliance.

 The Court found that the district lines were not justified as an attempt to remedy the effects of past discrimination, since there was no evidence of present discrimination other than racially polarized voting.
 Since racially polarized voting only served to make a case for a violation of § 2, and the plan was not narrowly tailored to remedy a § 2 violation, the bizarre shapes were not justified.

 The Court found that creation of District 18, the reconfigured African-American district in the Houston area, was not justified as an attempt to avoid retrogression under § 5, since it actually increased the African-American voting population from 40.8 percent to 50.9 percent.